SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 >
 > The issue appears as your global `node_modules` folder is located in your `usr/local/lib` folder for which owner permissions are needed to create/modify/delete files or folders.
 To overcome this issue run `chmod ugo+rwx /usr/local/lib/node_modules/generator-easy-ui5/plugin-generators` to ensure write permissions are granted.

-> `npm install` may cause an error in finding dependencies.
-In this case, a similar error like this can appear:
+> **Remark:** `npm install` may run into an error while finding dependencies.
+In this case, an error message like this can appear:
 >
 > ```sh
 > npm ERR! code ETARGET